arthyn/kartchners/site/daily-plate-lunches.md

 days:
   - day: Monday
     price: 1199
-    description: Boneless fried chicken thigh, with loaded mashed potatoes, corn nuggets, and a dinner roll
+    description: Baked chicken with your choice of white or dark meat, with mac & cheese, corn nuggets and a dinner roll
   - day: Tuesday
     price: 1199
     description: |-